 Optional Power Supply Circuit

 If you always intend to have your computer or laptop connectd via the USB port to read the decoded DCC packets, then you can power everything from the 5V coming out of your USB port.
-But if you want something standalone, for example a sniffer with a display or that has wireless capability, then you are either going to have to power it from a 5V power supply (like a car charger) or take your power from the track.
+But if you want something standalone, for example a sniffer with a display or that has wireless capability, then you are either going to have to power it from a 5V power supply (like a wall charger) or take your power from the track.

 Showing you how to build a power supply here wouldn’t make much sense when you see Geoff Bunza’s 17 function decoder board.
-It already has everything on it you need, power, optoisolator and space for an Arduino Pro Mini!
+It already has everything on it you need, power, optoisolator and space for an Arduino Pro Mini or Nano!
 You can use that little board to do just about anything you would ever want to do on your layout.
 Not only can it be programmed to be a DCC Sniffer, but it can be a fully functional decoder with up to 17 functions.
 It even has the option to have an H-Bridge chip (motor controller) right on the board to power motors!